List of county roads in Pasco County, Florida: County Road 587

 County Road 587 exists as two separate routes on two sections of western Pasco County.
 The southern segment is entirely a bi-county south to north route that runs from the Pasco-Hillsborough County Line to SR 54 in Odessa.
 This segment is historically part of Gunn Highway, which turns west along SR 54 to southern New Port Richey.

 Route description

-The northern segment runs west to east along Massachusetts Avenue beginning at Congress Avenue in New Port Richey, then becomes DeCubellis Road after the intersection with Little Road (CR 1), and curves north after the intersection with Starkey Road, thereby becoming a south to north route.
+The northern segment runs west to east along Massachusetts Avenue beginning at Congress Avenue in New Port Richey, then becomes DeCubellis Road after the intersection with Little Road (CR 1), and curves north after the intersection with Starkey Blvd., thereby becoming a south to north route.
 At the intersection with Ridge Road (CR 524), the name changes to Moon Lake Road as it winds through Moon Lake Estates, and finally terminates at SR 52.
 Both segments of the road were formerly signed as SR 587.

 County Road 587 Truck

 County Road 587 Truck is a truck detour of northern County Road 587 which overlaps two other routes in the vicinity of New Port Richey, Florida, specifically overlaps CR 1 and CR 524.
 Both roads were originally segments of SR 587.